Cloned Organisms and Stem Cells Are Useful for Basic Research and Other Applications

 Medical Potential of Stem Cells

-Ethical concerns arise from using human embryos.
+• Ethical concerns stem from destruction of human embryos.

 Therapeutic Cloning and Induced Pluripotent Stem Cells (iPS)